mozilla/mentat/README.md

 ## Comparison to DataScript

-DataScript asks the question: "What if creating a database would be as cheap as creating a Hashmap?"
+DataScript asks the question: "What if creating a database were as cheap as creating a Hashmap?"

 Mentat is not interested in that.
 Instead, it's strongly interested in persistence and performance, with very little interest in immutable databases/databases as values or throwaway use.